nrwl/nx/docs/nx-cloud/tutorial/circle.md

 Click on the job details and you should see the `Hello Circle CI` message in the logs.

 ![The "Hello Circle CI" message is printed in the logs](/nx-cloud/tutorial/Message%20Logged.png)

+Merge your PR into the `main` branch when you're ready to move to the next section.

 ## Configure Nx on Circle CI